 Even the loudest (yet most important) family members are welcome.
 For an additional $25 our dog Buddy, could’ve joined in the fun.
 But sometimes you need a break from the kids to really relax, so we pawned off the pooch for the weekend.

-No matter the weather, quintessential winter activities abound at Lake Louise.
 Rippling around the frozen lake, Eve darted in and out of the ice castle, pausing only to roast marshmallows over the open fire pit.
 If you’ve got a kid still hooked on Frozen, it’s a dream come true.

-While Dad amused himself at the Ice Bar, we gals snuggled under warm blankets, and toured around the Lake on the horse-drawn Brewster Sleigh Ride.
-For a change of scenery, we romped around the Ice Playground (located at the shopping plaza in the village of Lake Louise.
+While Dad amused himself at the bar, we gals snuggled under warm blankets, and toured around the Lake on the horse-drawn Brewster Sleigh Ride.
+For a change of scenery, we romped around the Ice Playground, located at the shopping plaza in the village of Lake Louise.
 We tried our hand at ice mini golf and cruising down the ice slide.
 And as you can see, warming up after being outdoors for so long is never a problem.
 Some years, Fairmont Chateau Lake Louise even has an ice bar outside.

-Don’t worry if you can’t make it out during the festival, the ice castle and sculptures stay for the duration of winter, making it a worthy family destination.
+Don’t worry if you can’t make it out during the actual Ice Magic Festival, the ice castle and sculptures stay for the duration of winter, making it a worthy family destination.
 Even in April you’ll likely be able to spot some of the sculptures..